-ZoweTM is an open source project created to host technologies that benefit the IBM Z platform for all members of the Z community, including Integrated Software Vendors (ISVs), System Integrators, and z/OS consumers.
-Zowe, like Mac or Windows, comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
+ZoweTM is an open source software framework that allows mainframe development and operation teams to securely manage, control, script, and develop on the mainframe.
+It is created to host technologies that benefit the IBM Z platform for all members of the Z community, including Integrated Software Vendors (ISVs), System Integrators, and z/OS consumers.
+Like Mac or Windows, Zowe comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.
+Zowe is a project within the Open Mainframe Project.